mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do they impact transient response?

 ## Boost Converters
 - How does a boost converter work?
+- Why are they less efficient than buck converters?

 ## LDOs
 - What does LDO stand for?
 - How does an LDO work?

 ## Charge Pumps
 - How does a charge pump work?
 - Draw a circuit for a charge pump.
 - What are they used for?

 ## Batteries
+- What are some common battery chemistries?
+- How do you characterize a battery?
+- What are some desirable characteristics in a battery?
+- How do you measure battery voltage/current?
+- What do you have to monitor in a battery to ensure it's operating safely?

+### LiPo
+- What is the common bettery chemistry used in rechargable consumer electronics?
+- What is the typical cell voltage of a LiPo?
+What are its ranges and why?
+- What happens when you overcharge the battery?
+- Explain the LiPo discharge and charge curve.
+- How do you charge a LiPo?
+What steps and precautions are needed?
+- What are the constant-current and constant-voltage procedures in the charge curve?
+- When do LiPos charge fastest?
+- How does temperature impact LiPo performance?
+- What are some tradeoffs in a LiPo?
+- How can you determine the state of charge?

 ## Inductive Loads (Motors/Solenoids)